 A: Prizes include treasure chest surprises, a drawstring bag, free books and reading certificates.
 There is also a Grand Prize gift basket drawing.
 Kids earn entries automatically for each week they redeem prizes.

 Q: What can my child read for the challenge?

-A: Nearly anything - books you own, books from the library, or books borrowed from a friend.
+A: Nearly anything - books from home, books from the library, or books borrowed from a friend.
 Picture books, non-fiction books, novels, short stories, comics and magazines count!
-Have your child read to themselves, you can read aloud to them, or they can listen to an audiobook!
+Have children read to themselves, read aloud to them, or they can listen to an audiobook!
 All reading counts!

 Q: Can you recommend any books to read?